googleforgames/quilkin/docs/src/deployment/quickstarts/agones-xonotic-xds.md

 ## 1. Overview

-In this quickstart, we'll be setting up an example [Xonotic](https://xonotic.org/) [Agones](https://agones.dev/) Fleet, that will only be accessible through Quilkin, via utilising the [TokenRouter] Filter to provide routing and access control to the Allocated `GameServer` instances.
+In this quickstart, we'll be setting up an example [Xonotic](https://xonotic.org/) [Agones](https://agones.dev/) Fleet, that will only be accessible through Quilkin that is hosted within the same cluster, utilising the [TokenRouter] Filter to provide routing and access control to the Allocated `GameServer` instances.

 To do this, we'll take advantage of the Quilkin [Agones xDS Provider](../../services/xds/providers/agones.md) to provide an out-of-the-box control plane for integration between Agones and [Quilkin's xDS configuration API](../../services/xds.md) with